VivekKumarNeu/MCP-Lucene-Server/README.md

 * **Status:** Check the server status.

 * **Spring Boot:** Built with Spring Boot for easy setup and deployment.
+* **Dockerization:** Includes instructions for containerizing the application using Docker.

 ## Table of Contents